FAQ

 How do I keep guests from posting my wedding photos on social media?

-How long does my wedding page stay active?
+How long does my wedding album stay active?

-Your wedding page is hosted for 12 months from your wedding date.
+Your wedding album is hosted for 12 months from your wedding date.
 During this time, guests can view all content, upload photos and videos, and leave guestbook messages at any time.
-Before your page expires, you'll have two options: keep your memories in a free website album forever, or choose lifetime access to the full web app on your personal web address for one time $199.
+Before your album expires, you'll have two options: keep your memories in a free album forever, or choose lifetime access to the full web album on your personal web address for one time $199.
 We'll notify you in advance.

-Absolutely.
+Absolutely not.
 Many couples use Wedding Memory purely for collecting guest photos and videos and a digital guestbook — without any professional films or photos at all.
-You create your wedding page, print the QR code, place it at your venue, and guests do the rest.
-If you later receive professional photos or videos from your videographer or photographer, you can upload them to the same page at any time.
+You create your wedding album, share your personal web address with guests before the day — from your dashboard you can generate a digital invite card to send via WhatsApp, iMessage, or email — and place the QR code at the venue as a shortcut for anyone who arrives without it.
+Guests do the rest.
+If you later receive professional photos or videos from your videographer or photographer, you can upload them to the same album at any time.
 Everything lives together in one place, whether it comes from a professional or from Uncle Steve's phone.

 How is Wedding Memory different from Google Photos or Google Drive?